jmbannon/ytdl-sub/docs/source/config_reference/config_yaml.rst

     parent_preset:
       ...
     child_preset:
+      preset:
-      preset: "parent_preset"
+        - "parent_preset"

 In the example above, ``child_preset`` inherits all fields defined in ``parent_preset``.
-It is advantageous to use parent presets where possible to reduce duplicate yaml definitions.
+Use parent presets where possible to reduce duplicate yaml definitions.

 Presets also support inheritance from multiple presets: